wso2-extensions/identity-elk-integration/README.md

 `sudo service logstash start`

 MacOS
-`brew services start logstash
+`brew services start logstash`

-Alternatively,
+Alternatively:

-Logstash  --logstash -f logstash-sample.conf`
+`Logstash  --logstash -f logstash-sample.conf`

 It will take around 30 seconds to 1 minute to complete the startup.
 You can always check the status by running,